awaxman11/gh-milestones/README.md

 Please note that the `.gitignore` file is setup to ignore both local databases.

 ### { Deployment to Heroku }

-If you have never worked with Heroku, I recommend you read about it **[HERE](https://devcenter.heroku.com/articles/getting-started-with-ruby)**.
+If you've never used Heroku before, follow this **[Quick Start Guide](https://devcenter.heroku.com/articles/quickstart)** to get setup.
-In order to launch your application to Heroku, follow this **[Quick Start Guide](https://devcenter.heroku.com/articles/quickstart)**.
+For more technical detail, I recommend you read about it **[HERE](https://devcenter.heroku.com/articles/getting-started-with-ruby)**.

 Once you are ready to launch your application, perform the following steps: